 During 2015, we announced that our Aerospace segment was resuming production of commercial K-MAX® aircraft.
 The aircraft are being manufactured at our Jacksonville, Florida and Bloomfield, Connecticut facilities.
-The first six helicopters from the newly reopened commercial production line were accepted by our customers through the first half of 2018.
+The first six helicopters from the newly reopened commercial production line were accepted by our customers through September 2018.

-As of June 29, 2018 and December 31, 2017, our backlog for this program was \$14.8 million and \$4.1 million, respectively.
+As of September 28, 2018 and December 31, 2017, our backlog for this program was \$14.6 million and \$4.1 million, respectively.
 The increase in backlog reflects the adoption of the new revenue standard, with the recognition of sales under the K-MAX® program at a point in time in the current period compared to on a cost-to-cost basis in the comparable period in 2017.
-During the first half of 2018, two aircraft have been accepted by our customers.
+During the first nine months of 2018, two aircraft have been accepted by our customers.
 Customer acceptance of an aircraft has been delayed shifting delivery of the aircraft from the first half of 2018; however, we continue to work with our customer to resolve the matter.
+During the third quarter, we were unable to deliver an aircraft due to weather conditions preventing us from performing necessary flight testing prior to delivery; however, we completed the flight testing and the customer accepted the aircraft in the fourth quarter.